 that tells a story including an Introduction and resolution.

 Review Photo Montages.

 Students will take script page handouts and film them

 Basics of Editing:

-Student will learn the art, and terminology of editing.
+Students will learn the art and terminology of editing.

 Class will take clips, and edit them together using